Prudence Cummings Wright

 Patriots and Tories

 In the spring of 1775, David Wright was in the prime of life, forty years old.
 Prudence was thirty-five, and they had seven children.
-All of Pepperell's able-bodied men were enrolled in the militia, under weekly drill, and ready to respond to the first call.
-The women were no less ready, the anxious heart of the wife and mother knew that rights could not be theirs without a baptism of blood, for they knew what it would mean if fathers and husbands left the homes and farms.
+All of Pepperell’s able-bodied men were enrolled in the militia and ready to respond to the first call.
+The women were no less ready, the anxious heart of the wife and mother knew what it would mean if fathers and husbands left the homes and farms.

 Revolution!

 In the American Revolution, the Massachusetts Bay Colony was considered by the British government to be the most rebellious of the thirteen colonies.
-It was unique in having townspeople – Minutemen – who volunteered to be ready to fight at a moment's notice.
-Minutemen were part of a network of committees, signals, messengers, and volunteer soldiers that the Massachusetts towns assembled to communicate to each other after the British occupied Boston and closed town meetings.
+It was unique in having Minutemen that were part of a network of committees, signals, messengers and volunteer soldiers that the Massachusetts towns used to communicate with each other after the British occupied Boston and closed town meetings.

 When word came that the Redcoats were coming, towns near Boston were arming to meet them.
 About 9 o'clock on the morning of April 19, 1775, a messenger arrived in Pepperell with news of the fighting at Lexington and the advance of the Redcoats toward Concord.
 The colonel of the local militia rode out, leaving orders for the Pepperell men to meet him at Groton.